mxmgorin/mxmgorin.github.io/posts/retsurf-servo-sdl2.en.md

 The reward is anticlimactic, which is usually a sign that the work is finished.
 The device boots, a real JavaScript-heavy page renders on the Mali GPU through a single shared GLES context, and nothing interesting happens: no readbacks, no GL errors, no panics.

-Just a browser running on a device that was originally built to emulate Game Boy ROMs.
+Just a browser, running on a device that most people bought to emulate Game Boy ROMs.